Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 ### Registers
 - R4: The latest finalized datapoint (from the previous epoch)
 - R5: Block height that the current epoch will finish on
-- R6: Address of the "Epoch Preparation" stage contract.
+- R6: Blake2b256 Hash of the "Epoch Preparation" stage contract(ErgoTree).
 - R7: Oracle payout price.

 ### Hard-coded Values